sio-testtank-makerspace/sio179-mooring/Particle Firmware/022619_mooring_test_8_AUTO_STABLE/README.md

 - Added expanded serial monitoring capability for determining where errors occur

-- The board has a new jumper cable grounding the WKP pin, so as to enable SLEEP_MODE_DEEP to work.
-Previously, the board was suffering from some issues where it would fall asleep and never wake up.

-- USB comms now turn on before PUBLISH_STATE is called
+- USB comms now turn on before PUBLISH_STATE is called.
+This improves monitoring ability.

+- Added additional comments to the code

+### Normal Behavior

+- Wakes up and prints out a line
+- Runs through various setup protocols
+- Connects to the cloud
+- Parses SeapHOx and publishes the data
+- Sets a sleep time, and goes to deep sleep

+### Issues:

-- At the moment, if the device cannot connect to the internet, it goes into an infinite loop.
-However, it is unclear as to how to fix this.
+- At the moment, if the device cannot connect to the internet, it occasionally goes into an infinite loop, although it usually times out within 5 minutes.
+However, it is unclear as to how to fix this as this is a background process issue.
+- There appears to be a parsing issue with the SeapHOx that is causing a hang to occur intermittely without a breakout.
+Either the serial is not ending and restarting properly, or parsing is occurring when the SeapHOx is not ready.
+- There exists no timeout condition for SeapHOx right now.
+- If the parsing hangs, the Particle cannot obtain data and publish.
+If manually reset, the board is able to publish again, but then runs into the hang issue.

+### Note that:

+This code stands alone.
+It may still require the user to create a /src/ file, project.properties, and other support files on their own; for instance thru the CLI.